maineimissamu/asteroid-game/README.md

 ## **spaceship.js**
 - **Spaceship()**
-    - this.x
-    - this.y
     - this.angle
-    - this.speedX
-    - this.speedY
-    - this.rotationSpeed
+    - this.width
-    - this.thrustPower
+    - this.height
-    - this.projectiles
+    - this.speed

-- draw()
+    - this.maxSpeed

 - rotate(direction)
 - thrust()
-- shoot(id)
-- update()
+- updatePosition()
-- checkBounds()
+- shoot(projectileId)
 - reset()

 ## **projectile.js**
 - **Projectile()**
-    - this.x
-    - this.y
+    - this.directionX
-    - this.angle
+    - this.directionY
     - this.speed
-    - this.active

 - update()
-- remove()
+- updatePosition()